McNichols Civic Center

 33,200 SF

-A glimmer of hope appeared in 2010 with the temporary reopening of the space for the Biennial of the Americas Art Exhibit.
-The event revealed a possible future, as a center for the arts.
-The vision coalesced around two primary goals: to activate the building for public use, specifically for artists and nonprofit cultural organizations, and to restore any remaining historic fabric of the building.
+In 2010, a glimmer of hope emerged as the space reopened for the Biennial of the Americas Art Exhibit, shedding light on its potential as a vibrant arts center.
+The vision focused on activating the building for public use, specifically for artists and nonprofit cultural organizations, and preserving its historic fabric.

-We engaged community members throughout the planning process; it was critical to gain consensus and work within the budget, the existing infrastructure, and the context of historic Civic Center Park.
-The rehabilitation included two phases.
-The first returned much of the building’s original exterior character through window and finish restoration.
-And the second created a new main entry, revealed and restored interior details wherever possible, and modernized mechanical and electrical systems.
+Throughout the planning process, community engagement was paramount, ensuring consensus and alignment with budget, existing infrastructure, and the historical context of Civic Center Park.
+The rehabilitation unfolded in two phases: the first focused on restoring the building’s original exterior character through window and finish refurbishment, while the second phase introduced a new main entry, restored interior details, and modernized mechanical and electrical systems.

 Forecourt Entry